KOSASIH/Idcotech/README.md

 # Idcotech
-Identification system for the molecular basis of coronary heart disease
+Identification system for the molecular basis of coronary heart disease powered by AI ( Artificial Intelligence ) and machine learning algorithms.